wxcctechsummit/holcct2107/labslive/lab4.md

 ### Lab Objective

-- This lab is designed to help you to configure Skils Based Routign on Webex Contact Center.
+- This lab is designed to help you to configure Skils Based Routing on Webex Contact Center.
 - At the end of the lab, you will be able to routing calls using Skill based routing by assigning agent skill requirements for the call.

 ### Pre-requisites

-- You have an assigned POD and attendee ID.
+- You have an assigned POD and Attendee ID (Refer to your Lab Details).
 - You have the customer admin login credentials.
 - You have the calling DNIS.
 - You have the agent’s extension number.